-At School of Rock, we teach private bass guitar lessons in conjunction with weekly band rehearsals meant to build confidence and teamwork.
+At School of Rock, we teach private bass guitar lessons in-person or online in conjunction with weekly band rehearsals meant to build confidence and teamwork.
 While we do offer private bass guitar instruction, we strongly encourage students to play in band rehearsals as a way of exploring group dynamics as they become more proficient on the bass guitar.

 At School of Rock, our bass guitar instructors encourage students to take time to practice outside of class, purchase reliable equipment, and ask questions.
 Our instructors teach students proper beginner bass tuning so they can practice what they learn in class.Resource: How to Tune Your Bass Guitar

 Children can learn to play the bass guitar at any age, but there are signs that your child is ready for lessons.
 Check out our resource on the best age to learn bass guitar for more information.Resource: Best Age to Learn Bass Guitar

 Our music programs are designed to create a supportive environment where students of all skill levels are comfortable, yet challenged at every turn when learning how to play the bass guitar.